The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 Japanese Tea Garden San Francisco Free

-3. Walk around the main pond, surrounded by dwarf trees.
+3. Stroll around the main pond, surrounded by dwarf trees.

 Search for orange koi darting about in the pond, and rocks jutting out of the water that depict sacred islands.